Frank Hornby (1863-1936) has the distinction of being responsible for originating not just one, but three of the biggest British toy brands.

 Hornby found that not only did the parts let him build different sorts of toy, but the process of building was fun in itself.
 He'd invented a construction toy.

-Elliot and Hornby
+Elliott and Hornby

-Borrowing five pounds from his employer David Elliot, Hornby got his new system patented in 1901, and started selling crude sets of "Mechanics Made Easy" parts.
+Borrowing five pounds from his employer David Elliott, Hornby got his new system patented in 1901, and started selling crude sets of "Mechanics Made Easy" parts.
 Shopkeepers were slightly incredulous about the sales opportunities of Frank's rather roughly-made sets, and sales were initially slow, but after writing to chair of Engineering Henry Selby Hele-Shaw and getting a letter of support, sales finally started to take off.
-Elliot and Hornby moved though a succession of workspaces until 1907/1908 when Frank was able to quit his day job and buy out his employer's stake in the business, trademark a new name for the toy, Meccano, and buy a site to build a proper factory from scratch.
+Elliott and Hornby moved though a succession of workspaces until 1907/1908 when Frank was able to quit his day job and buy out his employer's stake in the business, trademark a new name for the toy, Meccano, and buy a site to build a proper factory from scratch.

 Meccano Ltd. was born.

 With the new Binns Road factory starting to churn out the new Meccano sets in increasing quantities, Frank did almost everything right.
 Hornby had initially had trouble getting distribution for his products, so Meccano Ltd. had their own distribution network, which created a ready-made channel for all their subsequent products.
 From his time as a Liverpool clerk, Frank knew accounting and import-export, and had an eye on foreign markets almost from the beginning, with Meccano literature being translated into French surprisingly quickly.
 Some of the company's initial Meccano building designs weren't that great, but Frank used the modern technique of crowd-sourcing to get his customers to design models for the company, offering big prizes for the best designs, with the company owning all designs that were sent in.
 And of course, in order for a design to be eligible, you first had to buy yourself enough Meccano to be able to build it ...